 Following these tips can help ensure a fun and enjoyable boating trip this holiday.

-The Atlanta boating accident lawyers at the Katz Law Firm represent persons injured in boating accidents across Georgia.
+The Atlanta boating accident lawyers at the Katz Personal Injury Lawyers represent persons injured in boating accidents across Georgia.
 If you have been injured in a boat accident as a result of another’s negligence, call an attorney at our firm and discuss your legal rights.